-As Forney enters into new purchase orders or contracts, and as Forney renews its contracts, it is adding a clause that requires suppliers to cooperate with Forney by providing information about the supplier's source of Conflict Minerals and smelters.
-In the meantime, Forney is working with suppliers to obtain the 3TG sourcing information and will engage with manufacturers and distributors earlier in the year to obtain accurate and complete information about the supply chain.
+The Company is working to strengthen its commitment to the responsible sourcing of conflict minerals.
+Forney will continue to include in new purchase orders or contracts, specific language that requires suppliers to cooperate with Forney by providing information about the supplier's source of Conflict Minerals and smelters.
+In addition, Forney will continue working with suppliers to obtain the 3TG sourcing information and will strengthen its procedures to engage with manufacturers and distributors to obtain accurate and complete information about its supply chain.
 Cooperation with respect to sourcing by suppliers will be a factor in allocating future Forney purchases.
-Forney will continue its efforts to strengthen its engagement with suppliers and incorporate key provisions of its Policy into its agreements with suppliers of components on a going forward basis.
+Forney will work with suppliers as needed to better communicate the requirements of the Conflicts Mineral Rule.